 The Bible describes more than one miracle of Jesus involving the catching of fish.
 In this incident, described in the Gospel of Luke, Jesus is sitting in a boat, talking to people on the shore of the Sea of Galilee.
 Afterwards, he instructs Peter (also known as Simon) to take the boat further into the lake:

-Then Jesus said to Simon, "Don't be afraid; from now on you will fish for people."
+Jesus said to Simon, “Don’t be afraid.
+From now on you will be catching people alive.”
+(Luke 5:3-10, WEB)

 Two of Jesus’ 12 Apostles were named Simon - Simon the Zealot and Simon Peter, also known as Peter.
 Simon Peter and Andrew, who also was one of the Apostles, were brothers.
 The Sea of Galilee, where Peter sometimes worked as a fisherman, was also called the Lake of Gennesaret.